KKR is Acquiring the Publisher of Business Insider and Bild for $7.7B - CFO

 Julian Deutz, CFO of Axel Springer, said that as management of Axel Springer, “we are fully focused on achieving the best possible outcome for our shareholders,” he said.
 “The offer of ($71.40) represents an attractive premium and is the result of a thorough process organized by the executive board.”

-The executive board and supervisory board of Axel Springer welcome strategic partnership with KKR and intend to recommend that shareholders accept the offer.
+The executive board and supervisory board of Axel Springer welcome strategic partnership with KKR and intend to recommend that shareholders accept the offer, Deutz said.

-The offer is subject to a minimum offer acceptance of 20 percent of Axel Springer’s share capital.
+The offer is subject to a minimum offer acceptance of 20% of Axel Springer’s share capital.

 Leave a Reply